-search engines created for the Digital Library of Mathematical Functions (DLMF) (Miller and Youssef, 2003).
-LATEX is parsed into an SLT-type tree, which is then linearized after normalizing token symbols.
+It is common to use traditional sparse retrieval models for more complex domains such as math.
+Particularly in the early days of formula search, traditional token-based sparse models such as TF-IDF were used.
+An example is one of the earliest large-scale formula search engines created for the Digital Library of Mathematical Functions (DLMF) (Miller and Youssef, 2003).
+IATEX is parsed into an SLT-type tree, which is then linearized after normalizing token symbols.
 Normalizations include converting symbols to text tokens, and mapping non-alphanumeric characters to alphanumeric strings.
-For instance, $x^{t-2} = 1$ given as ' $x \land \{t-2\}=1$ ' is converted to the token sequence:
+For instance, $x^{t-2} = 1$ given as ' $x \leq t-2=1$ ' is converted to the token sequence: